 During a trip to Africa - specifically Kruger National Park - I did the most careless thing I have yet to do there.
-I almost ran out of gas amongst a plethora of wildlife.
-I have yet to decide if it's good that I was so chilled and comfortable in Africa that I didn't think of such a basic thing which is so unlike me, or if it was bad to be so comfortable that I got careless which in Africa could be a matter of life or death.
+I almost ran out of gas among a plethora of wildlife.
+I have yet to decide if it's good that I was so chilled and comfortable in Africa that I didn't think of such a basic thing which is so unlike me, or if it was bad to be so comfortable I got careless, which in Africa could be a matter of life or death.

-The plan was to stop in the next camp and grab something cold to drink, get gas then proceed south towards the camp I was staying in that night.
+My plan was to stop in the next camp and grab something cold to drink, get gas then proceed south towards the camp I was staying in that night.
 The temperature was between ninety and one hundred degrees and it was very humid.
-Not long before reaching camp I spotted two cheetah sitting in thick shrub under a tree cooling off in the shade.
+Not long before reaching camp, I spotted two cheetah sitting in thick shrub under a tree cooling off in the shade.
 I stayed there for longer than I should have knowing how much driving I had yet to do before reaching camp.

-There were more people in the camp than I cared to be around at the time so I hurried to get a couple of cold bottles of water, use the bathroom and off I went.
+There were more people in the camp than I cared to be around at the time, so I hurried to get a couple of cold bottles of water, use the bathroom and off I went.
 I stopped along the way to my camp for a zebra and her foal and several sightings of beautiful birds.
 I spotted a young eagle perched on the bend of a branch and sat watching him for a while.
 I glanced down at the dashboard of the car to see what time it was and saw a big red low gas light on and I gasped.

 "Oh my God," I said out loud.
 "I forgot to get gas."
 How could I have forgotten to get gas?

-I had also stopped many times over bridges and at sightings so how long I had been driving was not a good indication of how far I had driven.
+I had stopped many times over bridges and at sightings so how long I had been driving was not a good indication of how far I had driven.
 I remember feeling completely intense and super serious about making a good decision then remembered a cross road not too far back.
-A father of a good friend used to tell him, better the known than the unknown.
-So I turned around and drove believing all I had heard that if you roll up the windows and turn off the air and radio and any ancillary power usage your gas will last longer.
+A friend used to tell me, better the known than the unknown.
+So, I turned around and drove believing all I had heard that if you roll up the windows and turn off the air and radio and any ancillary power usage your gas will last longer.